adellej/beans/docs/usage.rst

 **Obtaining Parameter Constraints**

 The posterior distributions are the true constraints on your parameters that MCMC gives you.
 However, you may wish to obtain numbers with uncertainties to report for the parameters.
 There are a few ways this can be done, you could choose to take the maximum likelihood value, or you could take the middle value of the distributions.
-The analysis code in analyse.py does this one way, but you should always check multiple methods and see if the results are significantly different.
-The "predicted" parameters are Xpred, Zpred, basepred, dpred, cosipred, xippred, xibpred, masspred, radiuspred, gravitypred, redshiftpred, and the central values of these and 1 sigma uncertainties are saved in the text file (runid)_parameterconstraints_pred.txt.
+The analysis code in do_analysis does this one way, but you should always check multiple methods and see if the results are significantly different.
+The "predicted" parameters are Xpred, Zpred, basepred, dpred, cosipred, xippred, xibpred, masspred, radiuspred, gravitypred, redshiftpred, and the central values of these and 1 sigma uncertainties are saved in the text file (run_id)_parameterconstraints_pred.txt.
 The "observed" parameters are time, fluence, and alpha.
 These are arrays that contain an entry for each of the predicted bursts.
 These will be as long as the numburstssim you chose in the initialisation.
 The time array has 1 extra element than the ebs and alphas because ebs and alphas do not include predictions for the reference burst (with index tref).